Vovan-VE/iotester/README.md

 expected output to stdout, optional `ERR` section with expected output to stderr and `EXIT` section for expected failure status.

-Test files must be named `*.io` and placed somewhere under directories provided by config.
+Test files must be named `*.t` and placed somewhere under directories provided by config.